rabisharma171/Reliance-Git-Demo/README.md

 # Reliance-Git-Demo
-Git and HitHub demo for reliance college
+Git and GitHub demo for reliance college